El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer): Cultural references

 The main plot of the episode is based on the works of Carlos Castaneda, with some of the Native American imagery being similar to that used in Dances with Wolves.
-The main theme from The Good, the Bad and the Ugly is used during the scenes when Homer walks into the chili festival, and the song "At Seventeen" by Janis Ian plays in the background as Homer walks through Springfield looking for his soul-mate.
-The scene at the end of Homer's hallucination, when the train is heading towards him, is a reference to the opening titles of Soul Train.
-The lighthouse keeper actually being a computer is a reference to the The Twilight Zone episode "The Old Man in the Cave", in which a man in a cave turns out to be a computer.
-Homer's record collection features albums by Jim Nabors, Glen Campbell, and The Doodletown Pipers.
+The main theme from The Good, the Bad and the Ugly is used during the scenes when Homer is at the chili cook-off and "At Seventeen" by Janis Ian plays in the background as Homer walks through Springfield searching for his true soulmate.
+The scene at the end of Homer's hallucination, when a ghostly train is heading towards him, is a reference to the opening titles of Soul Train.
+The lighthouse keeper actually being a machine is a reference to The Twilight Zone episode "The Old Man in the Cave", in which the titular subject turns out to be a computer.
+Homer's record collection features albums by Jim Nabors, Glen Campbell and The Doodletown Pipers.
 "Short Shorts" by The Royal Teens plays over the end credits.

 Reception

 Johnny Cash has been named by several critics as one of the best guest voices in The Simpsons history.

 In its original broadcast, "El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer)" finished 34th in ratings for the week of December 30, 1996 – January 5, 1997, with a Nielsen rating of 9.0, equivalent to approximately 8.7 million viewing households.
 It was the highest-rated show on the Fox network that week.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, said: "Homer's chili-induced trip is brilliant, complete with the surreal tortoise and Indian spirit guide."
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, said: "Homer's chili-induced trip is brilliant, complete with the surreal tortoise and Indian spirit guide."
 The episode was placed eighth on AskMen.com's "Top 10: Simpsons Episodes" list, and in his book Planet Simpson, Chris Turner named the episode as being one of his five favorites, although he found the ending too sentimental.
 In 2019, Time ranked the episode seventh in its list of 10 best Simpsons episodes picked by Simpsons experts.

 In 2011, Keith Plocek of LA Weeklys Squid Ink blog listed "El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer)" as the best episode of the show with a food theme.

 IGN ranked Johnny Cash's performance as the 14th-best guest appearance in the show's history.
 Cash also appeared on AOL's list of their 25 favorite The Simpsons guest stars, and on The Times Simon Crerar's list of the 33 funniest cameos in the history of the show.
 Andrew Martin of Prefix Mag named Cash his third-favorite musical guest on The Simpsons out of a list of ten.

 Fred Topel of Crave Online named it the best episode of the entire series.